 Battery life is unreliable, but a power bank isn’t.
 Hopefully, we’ve been able to help you along the way to a great new backup, whether that’s in the form of a giant chunk of power or a smaller, single charge backup, or something more suited to your individual needs.

-Have a funny story about the worst time your battery ever died on your iPhone X?
+Have a funny story about the worst time your battery ever died on your iPhone X/Xs/XR or the other series?
 Feel free to leave us a comment below and tell us how a power bank could have saved you!

 Andreas is an Apple and Microsoft fanboy who works with his Mac and lives with a PC at home.
 While he is not reading technology journals, you’ll probably find him playing online games with friends or hiking in the wild.